farzanyazdanjou/coconut-open-api-js/README.md

 Set an attribute which will tell the API to skip the meeting link generation when creating an appointment.

+- `workflow(workflow: number)`

+Set a relationship which will tell the API to use the given workflow identifier when creating an appointment.

 ##### Example

 ```javascript